Our Top Picks

 Don’t like having a heated blanket on top of you?
 Then you might prefer a heated mattress pad, like this one from Sunbeam.
 This quilted mattress pad comes in twin, full, queen, and king sizes, and it fits onto your mattress, helping to soothe sore muscles and keep you warm throughout the night.

-This heated mattress pad has dual controllers on the larger sizes, making it ideal for use with a partner, and it comes with 10 heat settings.
-It has a 10-hour automatic shut off, and the skirt fits onto mattresses up to 18 inches deep.
-It comes with a preheat setting, and reviewers say the mattress pad is helpful for keeping you warm at night, as well as for reducing sore muscles and other aches and pains.
-Many say it allows you to turn down the heat in the winter, saving energy while staying warm in bed!
+This heated mattress pad has dual controllers on the larger sizes, making it ideal for use with a partner, and it comes with ten heat settings.
+It has a ten-hour automatic shut off, and the skirt fits onto mattresses up to 18 inches deep.
+It comes with a preheat setting, and reviewers say the mattress pad is helpful for reducing sore muscles and other aches and pains.
+Many say it allows them to turn down the heat in the winter, saving energy while staying warm in bed!

 Want to take a look at some other options?
 See our guide to the best-heated mattress pads.